LasVegasCoder/Socket-Programming/README.md

   Instantiate the socket class and send the Device Command to it, You will response back from the device or application that you were conneted to.

 Let me demonstrate your simple way to communicate or troubleshoot a mail server using passing mail command to PrinceSocket.
 Note that the Mail server running on port 25.
 (Change the port your mail server is running on }

 	As a rule of thumb: Never connect to any network or server that you do not own without prior written approval.

+You can use the example below to connect to any socket device or application.
+Subtitute the command with the application's command

-	`$socket = PrinceSocket::Singleton();
+	$socket = PrinceSocket::Singleton();

 	$socket->_Connect('smtp.domain.com', '25');